 This article explains the concept.
 It’s a little old now and could probably do with updating but it gives you the basics.

 #5.
 Devices and Platforms

 Devices in the VOD context refers to individual devices on which one can watch on-demand video.
-That’s literally hundreds of thousands of models like the iPhone 6, the iPhone 6s, Asus Android tablets, Amazon Fire tablets, the Samsung T32E390SX Smart TV, the Sony Bravia KDL55W75 Smart TV etc. etc. etc. In this context, “device proliferation” means the challenge that VOD service-providers (including broadcasters and operators) have in ensuring that their services are available across all of these pieces of hardware.
+That’s literally thousands of models like the iPhone, Asus Android tablets, Amazon Fire tablets, the Samsung T32E390SX Smart TV, the Sony Bravia KDL55W75 Smart TV etc. etc. In this context, “device proliferation” means the challenge that VOD service-providers (including broadcasters and operators) have in ensuring that their services are available across all of these pieces of hardware.

 It’s much easier then to think of platforms rather than devices.
 Platforms are the family names under which all VOD devices sit.
 There are, for now, six of them: computers, tablets, smartphones, Smart or Connected TVs, set-top boxes and games consoles.
-A seventh family, VR headsets, will probably join the clan in the next 6 – 12 months.
+A seventh family, VR headsets, exists but is still fairly limited in terms of VOD offerings.

 #6.
 Delivery mechanisms: OTT & IPTV

 How is on-demand video delivered to one’s viewing device?
 There are two main methods: